 Where to Apply for Personal Loans

 There are literally thousands of places that provide personal loans, so how do you know where to start looking?
 In the past, the best place to start was at your local bank.
-These days, you’re more likely to find the best rates through an online lender.
+These days, you’re more likely to find the best personal loan rates through an online lender.
 Even so, most lenders still use a credit score to determine your creditworthiness and rates.

 But, what if your credit score is less than perfect?
 There’s a solution to that too.
 One of our favorite online lenders – SoFi – recently announced that they are no longer using FICO scores in their loan qualification process!
 Instead, they look at your employment history, payment history, and your income to expense ratio to make a decision on your loan application.
 I’ve never liked credit scores, and I think SoFi’s new system seems like a much better way to determine creditworthiness.